 Our history graduates go into an enormous range of careers, ranging across politics, law, journalism, government and a variety of private sector occupations.
 A number of historians from the College have gone on to take a doctorate in History, and to distinguished academic careers.

 Dr Nora Berend

-Dr Nora Berend is Reader in European History at the Faculty of History, and (with Dr Tim Rogan) directs studies in History.
+Dr Nora Berend is Reader in European History at the Faculty of History.
 She has worked on medieval social and religious history, including minorities and state building.
 At the Gate of Christendom: Jews, Muslims and Pagans in Medieval Hungary c.
 1000 - c.
 1300, which won the Gladstone Prize, explores the relationship between Christians and non-Christians in a kingdom on the frontier of Latin Europe.
 The edited volume Christianization and the Rise of Christian Monarchy: Scandinavia, Central Europe and Rus' c.
 900-1200 analyses the interconnected processes of Christianization and the establishment of political power.
 The co-authored Central Europe in the High Middle Ages is an overview of the medieval history of Bohemia, Hungary and Poland.
 Currently, she works on the formation of identity in medieval and modern times.
 She supervises for the European history papers 14 and 15.

 Professor Sir Chris Clark